awawa-dev/HyperSerialESP32/README.md

 To test the maximum performance in HyperHDR, enable `Image Processing→Smoothing→Continuous output`, set a high value for `Update Frequency` in the same tab and set any color in the `Remote Control` tab as the active effect.
 Get the statistics and optionally adjust `Update Frequency`.
 After testing, you need to disable `Continuous output`and set `Update frequency`" according to your results.

-Make sure you are using HyperHDR v19beta2 or above.
+Configuring HyperHDR v19beta2 or above.
-Set `Refresh time` to zero, `Baudrate` to 2000000 and you enabled `HyperHDR's AWA protocol`.
+- set `Refresh time` to zero
+- set `Baudrate` to 2000000
+- enabled `HyperHDR's AWA protocol`.

 Enabling `White channel calibration` is optional, if you want to fine tune the white channel balance of your sk6812 RGBW LED strip.
 `ESP8266/ESP32 handshake` could help you to properly initialize the ESP device and enables statistics output to the logs (you must stop the LED device first to get them).